shuipingbai6/UE-RealtimeTranslationMod/README-EN.md

 # RealtimeTranslationMod

-A UE4/UE5 game real-time translation mod based on UE4SS, utilizing AI APIs for instant in-game text translation.
+A UE4/UE5 game real-time translation mod based on UE4SS, utilizing AI APIs for instant in-game text translation.（It's currently in the preliminary stage with only a general framework, but the core functions are usable.）

 ## Features